Fauna of India: Fauna of India

-Many are domesticated in India, and seeing them in the streets of villages and even cities is common.
+Many animals are domesticated in India, and seeing them in the streets of villages and even cities is common.
 Bovines include the zebu, which descended from the extinct Indian aurochs, the domestic water buffalo, the gayal, which is a domesticated gaur, and in the northern regions domestic yak, which descended from the also native wild yak.
 Dromedary camel can be found in desert states like Rajasthan, Gujarat, and Punjab.
 Mongrel dogs are a common sight in most cities of India.
 Other small mammals found throughout urban areas are several species of mongoose and white-tailed mole.
 These mongoose species are ruddy mongoose, Indian grey mongoose, Indian brown mongoose, small Indian mongoose, stripe-necked mongoose, and crab-eating mongoose.
-The locust is infamous for destroying crops.
+The desert locust is infamous for destroying crops.

 Rivers and lakes harbour mugger crocodiles and gharials.
 The saltwater crocodile is found along the eastern coast and in the Andaman and Nicobar Islands.
-A project for breeding crocodiles, started in 1974, has been instrumental in saving the crocodile from extinction.
-Snakes include king cobra, Indian cobra, monocled cobra, Indian rock python, reticulated python, Sri Lankan green vine snake, Brahminy blind snake, green pit viper, Salazar's pit viper, and Indian krait.
+A project for breeding crocodiles started in 1974, has been instrumental in saving the crocodile from extinction.
+Snakes include king cobra, Indian cobra, monocled cobra, Indian rock python, reticulated python, Sri Lankan green vine snake, Brahminy blind snake, green pit viper, Salazar's pit viper, Russell's viper, saw-scaled viper and Indian krait.
 The cobras are an important part of Indian culture.
 Frogs include purple frog, Chunam tree frog, Indus Valley bullfrog, and Indian green frog.
 A notable newt is the Himalayan newt; it is the only salamander in India.
 There are also caecilian species, like the yellow-striped caecilian.
 India's coasts are full of sea turtles; these include the leatherback sea turtle, green sea turtle, hawksbill sea turtle, loggerhead sea turtle, and olive ridley sea turtle.
 Indian softshell turtles and Indian flapshell turtles are found in mangrove vegetation, lagoons, and freshwater and brackish bodies.
 The Asian water monitor and Bengal monitor are the monitor lizards in India; there are also several gecko species like the golden gecko, and the only chameleon, Indian chameleon.